 Contracts may seem straightforward.
-Two people enter into discussions and agree on an exchange of promises and shake hands to seal the deal.
-However, contracts can take more forms than simply the classic handshake deal.
+Two people enter into discussions.
+They then agree on terms and shake hands to seal the deal.
+However, contracts can take more forms than simply a handshake deal.
 A unilateral contract is a good example of this.

 How to Establish a Legally Binding Contract

 To ensure a contract is legally binding, there are four major elements that must exist: